 Northern Studies

-The Northern Studies Research Group (NSRG) at the UiT The Arctic University of Norway (AUN) is interdisciplinary in most of its endeavors and in terms of the competencies of its members.
+The Northern Studies Research Group (NSRG) at the UiT The Arctic University of Norway (AUN) is multidisciplinary in most of its endeavors and in terms of the competencies of its members.
 It aims to produce new insights on the societal, economic and environmental challenges and opportunities in different regions of the Circumarctic.

 Group coordinator